Wesleyan-Media-Project/fb_ad_scraper/README.md

 python3 fb_ad_media_scrape.py
 ```

-When the script runs, it will first connect to your MySQL data base and start to download a list of ad ids to scrape.
+When the script runs, it will first connect to your MySQL database and start to download a list of ad IDs to scrape.
 The ids come from the `ad_queue` table in your `dbase1` database if you follow the [set up](https://github.com/Wesleyan-Media-Project/fb_ads_import?tab=readme-ov-file#3-setup) from repo [fb_ads_import](https://github.com/Wesleyan-Media-Project/fb_ads_imports).

 The script will accept one command-line argument: `offset`.
 This argument controls the `offset` parameter in the query to the server.
-The query will retrieve 20,000 ad ids and normally the offset parameter is set to 20,000.
+The query will retrieve 20,000 ad IDs and normally the offset parameter is set to 20,000.
 This parameter was introduced to enable scraping by several scripts in parallel.
 Each script is launched in a bash file, and the difference is the offset value.
 For example, if you want to set the offset parameter to 20,000, you would run the script as follows:

 ```bash
 python3 fb_ad_media_scrape.py 20000
 ```

-We have discovered that the Facebook's Ad Renderer server has a limit on the number of page visits, and if we launched three scrapers at the same time, the limit would be exceeded.
-Thus, we recommend you to launch at most two scrapers at the same time.
+We have discovered that Facebook's Ad Renderer server has a limit on the number of page visits, and if we launched three scrapers at the same time, the limit would be exceeded.
+Thus, we recommend you launch at most two scrapers at the same time.

 The ads are accessed through their URLs provided by the FB API.
 A special feature, not available to the public, is that if we add the access token to the URL, we are shown a page that contains only one ad, and no other information.
-This is a different behavior from the public access --- entering an ad URL leads to a redirect to the page that shows several ads from the same page.
+This is a different behavior from public access --- entering an ad URL leads to a redirect to the page that shows several ads from the same page.

 ## 3. Thank You